UCF vs. Kent State Predictions & Picks – August 31

 Kent State Betting Info (2022)

-- The average total for Kent State's games last season was 61.5 points, six more than this game's over/under.
+- The average total points scored in Kent State games last year (55.5) is six points higher than the total for this matchup.

 Rep your team with officially licensed college football gear!
 Head to Fanatics to find jerseys, shirts, and much more.